Harrisous/AIPI510-Dataset-Project/DSREADME.md

 Predicting movements in stock prices can provide values for investment and risk management.
 Recent advancements in data science and machine learning offer the potential to enhance stock price predictions by integrating diverse data sources.
 This dataset aims to generate a landscape of the US stock market and economy movement, and provide a solid background for further modeling to help people make strategic decisions.

 # 2. Description of data
+All data are set to be sourced from 1/1/1980 to 12/31/2020 with interval being 1 month.
+Each file contains open, close, high, low and volume:
+- bonds: contains 13-Week Treasury Bill (IRX), 5-Year Treasury Note (FVX), 10-Year Treasury Note (TNX), 30-Year Treasury Bond (TYX)

+- indices: this folder holds the data for DJI, GSPC and RUT indices (DJI has data after 1992, and RUT only have data later than 1987)

+- stocks: contains all stocks in S&P 500, the list is sourced from wiki: https://en.wikipedia.org/wiki/List_of_S%26P_500_companies, the stock only has its price after its birth date.

+- exchaneg: exchange data regrading USD, data are from after 1990s

 # 3. Power analysis results
 To study the correlation between the stock dataset and economic indicators, the power analysis is performed using alpha=0.5 (Type I error) and power=0.9 (for Type II error) and effect size is 0.3 and the correlation is using Cohen's d for correlation ((M1-M2)/SD).
 The code for finding sample size is as follows: